Daniel-Uchay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 16.
 102-if_only - Script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
     *The file hello will be in the working directory

+Script 17.
+103-Star_Wars - Script that will play the StarWars IV episode in the terminal.